madelinefebinger/handimations/README.md

 # Handimations

 Handimations is a drawing software that utilizes the LeapMotion hand sensor to allow users to draw their own flipbook gifs.
 No sticky-notes or art supplies needed!
-This project was developed in Fall 2018 for CSC 355: Human Computer Interaction.
+This project was developed in Fall 2018 as a final project for CSC 355: Human Computer Interaction.

 ## Team Hunnie Badgers